“He’s looking down on us,” 13-year-old Oklahoma boy dies from COVID-19, pneumonia

 Johnson says Tre’s fight against COVID was short.

-He was at OU Children’s for six days and was on a ventilator for five of those days, while also battling pneumonia.
+He was hospitalized for six days and was on a ventilator for five of those days, while also battling pneumonia.

 His parents also tested positive during that time, keeping them from spending Tre’s final days with him in the hospital.